United Nations Global Compact (UNGC)

-Based on our corporate philosophy, "Bringing value to life", NYK practices the ten principles of the UNGC in all aspects of its business, serving the international community as a good corporate citizen.
+Based on the NYK Group's mission statement, "Bringing value to life", NYK practices the ten principles of the UNGC in all aspects of its business, serving the international community as a good corporate citizen.

 The Ten Principles of the United Nations Global Compact

 Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and

 Principle 2: make sure that they are not complicit in human rights abuses.